mitayyab/MERN-To-Do-List/README.md

 - Express.js for the backend server.
 - React.js for the frontend user interface.
 - Node.js for server-side scripting.

+## How To Use
+- Add Task: Write task and click the + button
+- Show Task Details: Click on the circular icons
+- Show All Tasks: Click on the arrow icon
+- Edit Task: Double click on task make relevent changes and again double click to implement changes
+- Delete Task: Click detele button in task details

 ## Prerequisites